Irene-Li/AnharmonicIce/README.md

 General purpose Python codes for averaging over Monte Carlo samples in vibrational analysis once they are obtained from CASTEP calculations.
 See the content of the files for more detailed documentations.

+STRUCTURE.md gives a brief summary of my results as an example of the usage of the codes.

 Dependensities: h5py (for data storage), pandas (for reading from files), numpy, scipy, matplotlib

-Here is a brief summary of what each file does.
+Here is a brief summary of what each file in DataProcessing does.

 ### efield.py
 Contains class PermAnalysisTool for calculating and plotting permittivities in a few related directories (e.g. different temperatures, different proton orders, different functionals).
 See the main method for examples of how it is used.